Dosage Form: capsule, tablet, oral suspension

 Gabapentin elimination half-life is 5 to 7 hours and is unaltered by dose or following multiple dosing.
 Gabapentin elimination rate constant, plasma clearance, and renal clearance are directly proportional to creatinine clearance.
 In elderly patients, and in patients with impaired renal function, Gabapentin plasma clearance is reduced.
 Gabapentin can be removed from plasma by hemodialysis.

 The effect of age was studied in subjects 20–80 years of age.
 Apparent oral clearance (CL/F) of Gabapentin decreased as age increased, from about 225 mL/min in those under 30 years of age to about 125 mL/min in those over 70 years of age.
-Renal clearance (CLr) and CLr adjusted for body surface area also declined with age; however, the decline in the renal clearance of Gabapentin with age can largely be explained by the decline in renal function.
-Reduction of Gabapentin dose may be required in patients who have age related compromised renal function. [see Dosage and Administration (2.3) and Use in Specific Populations (8.4)]
+Renal clearance (CLr) and CLr adjusted for body surface area also declined with age; however, the decline in the renal clearance of Gabapentin with age can largely be explained by the decline in renal function. [see Dosage and Administration (2.4) and Use in Specific Populations (8.5)].

 Gabapentin pharmacokinetics were determined in 48 pediatric subjects between the ages of 1 month and 12 years following a dose of approximately 10 mg/kg.
 Peak plasma concentrations were similar across the entire age group and occurred 2 to 3 hours postdose.
 In general, pediatric subjects between 1 month and <5 years of age achieved approximately 30% lower exposure (AUC) than that observed in those 5 years of age and older.
 Accordingly, oral clearance normalized per body weight was higher in the younger children.
 Apparent oral clearance of Gabapentin was directly proportional to creatinine clearance.
 Gabapentin elimination half-life averaged 4.7 hours and was similar across the age groups studied.